automenta/mb7/doc/README.vsn.md

 ### Tags: Intentions Made Real

-Tags are the magic wands of SemanticScribe, now fully reactive as we approach mid-2026.
+Tags are the magic wands of Netention, now fully reactive as we approach mid-2026.
 Add `"public": true`, and your NObject joins the global tapestry via a decentralized network.
 Tag `#notify: Done!`, and a cheerful message pops up.
 Each tag carries a type and value, triggering immediate, predictable actions defined by an evolving **Ontology**.